phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 201075
+#Total Number of Tweets: 643004
-#Number of Clinton Tweets: 196368
+#Number of Trump Tweets: 201500
-#Number of Sanders Tweets: 102320
+#Number of Clinton Tweets: 196647
-#Number of Rubio Tweets: 69537
+#Number of Sanders Tweets: 102491
-#Number of Carson Tweets: 38645
+#Number of Rubio Tweets: 69733
-#Number of Bush Tweets: 33807
+#Number of Carson Tweets: 38750
-#Total Number of Tweets:
+#Number of Bush Tweets: 33885
 ---
 ---